iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Synchronizer

-An ITwinConnector (or IModelBridge 2.x) has a private Synchronizer member which can be gotten or set via the synchronizer accessor.
+An IModelBridge has a private Synchronizer member which can be gotten or set via the synchronizer accessor.
 The Synchronizer helps comparing different states of an iModel and updating the iModel based on the results of those comparisons.
 Several public methods are available to facilitate your connector's interaction with the iModel: recordDocument, detectChanges, updateIModel, setExternalSourceAspect, insertResultsIntoIModel, onElementSeen.
 Visit the [Change detection](#change-detection) section to see examples of several of the Synchronizer's methods in use.

 ### Connector interface methods

-The connectorModule (bridgeModule) assigned to the BridgeJobDefArgs above must extend the IModelBridge class.
+The bridgeModule assigned to the BridgeJobDefArgs above must extend the IModelBridge class.
 This class has several methods that must be implemented to customize the behavior of your Connector.

 ```JavaScript
 class HelloWorldConnector extends IModelBridge {